MyriamFentanes/camel-cxf-proxy-apicast/README.txt

 Because we use dynamic port numbers, you have to check the console to get the used one.
 You will see a message like the following:

 {http://reportincident.example.camel.apache.org}ReportIncidentEndpointService from WSDL: etc/report_incident.wsdl
-2017-09-22 13:59:50,718 [ing.Main.main()] INFO ÿServerImpl- Setting the server's publish address to be http://localhost:1101/camel-example-cxf-proxy/webservices/incident
+2017-09-22 13:59:50,718 [ing.Main.main()] INFO ServerImpl- Setting the server's publish address to be http://localhost:1101/camel-example-cxf-proxy/webservices/incident
-2017-09-22 13:59:50,718 [ing.Main.main()] INFO ÿRAWDataFormatFeature- removing the interceptor org.apache.cxf.interceptor.OneWayProcessorInterceptor@46e6cb9

 To stop the example hit ctrl + c